seanshahkarami/node-red-contrib-sage-data/README.md

-# NodeRED Sage Data Node
+# Sage Data for NodeRED

-This NodeRED simplifies the integration of Sage data into NodeRED flows by watching and sending measurements from the Sage Data API.
+This Sage data node simplifies the integration of Sage data into NodeRED flows by watching and sending measurements from the Sage Data API.

 The node can be configured with a standard query filter.
 For more general information about